 The Customs Law requires that importers and exporters make true declarations of their goods and technologies to customs.
-The Measures for the Inspection of Imported and Exported Merchandise also requires that certain items must be inspected by a commodity inspection organization before it can be exported.
+The Measures for the Inspection of Imported and Exported Merchandise, effective as of February 21, 1989 and amended on April 28, 2002, also requires that certain items listed in the Catalogue of Import and Export Commodities for Inspection, or the Customers Catalogue, must be inspected by a commodity inspection organization before it can be exported.
+For import and export commodities not listed in the Customers Catalogue, the commodity inspection authorities may conduct random inspections pursuant to the Measures for the Administration of Random Inspection of Import and Export Commodities, effective as of December 31, 2002.
 Further, the Ministry of Commerce and General Administration of Customs jointly adopted a mandatory licensing system for the export of certain merchandise, which exporters must comply with depending on the commodities they export.